tknight-dev/gaming-canvas/README.md

 const processorTouch = (input: GamingCanvasInputTouch, timestampNow: number) => {
     console.log('Input-Touch', input, timestampNow);

-    const positions: GamingCanvasInputPosition | undefined = input.propriatary.positions;
+    // Not all touch events, like other input types, have positions associated with them const positions: GamingCanvasInputPosition | undefined = input.propriatary.positions;

     if (positions && positions.length > 1) {